ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-deploy-and-run-ballerina-programs.md

 |password|Password for the docker registry|null|
 |baseImage|Base image to create the docker image|ballerina/ballerina:latest|

 To learn more on how these builder extension annotations are used in real world scenarios, see the deployment section in [Ballerina by Guide](https://ballerina.io/learn/guides/).

+### Extend the Ballerina Build and Deployment

+Ballerina builder extension can be extended to support the following to generate deployment artifacts depending on your requirement.
+For more information on how to extend Ballerina, see [How to Extend Ballerina](https://ballerina.io/learn/how-to-extend-ballerina/).